The ABCs of Seed Importation into Canada

 There is currently no clear space on the import declaration form for the provision of this information.
 Please enter this information into Box 20 of the form "Other References".

 F. Seed importation paper flow

 Please note that this is a general description of the recommended paper flow when importing seed into Canada.
 This process may vary depending on the specific import.

 The Canada Border Services Agency (CBSA) assigns each shipment a transaction number.
 The transaction number is a unique 14-digit number.
 This number is used to identify shipments at various times throughout the customs process.
 The CBSA assigns these numbers individually to shipments, or in bulk to brokers who can then assign them to shipments.
 Generally, a shipment has a transaction number prior to it arriving at the border.

-The Import Declaration (CFIA/ACIA 4560) - PDF (98 kb), the Request for Documentation Review (CFIA/ACIA 5272) - PDF (1,000 kb) and the seed analysis certificate (SAC) are then submitted to the Import Service Centre (ISC) though the Electronic Data Interchange (EDI) or by fax.
+The Import Declaration (CFIA/ACIA 4560), the Request for Documentation Review (CFIA/ACIA 5272) and the seed analysis certificate (SAC) are then submitted to the Import Service Centre (ISC) though the Electronic Data Interchange (EDI) or by fax.
 The ISC confirms that all necessary documents are present.
-The documentation is then forwarded back to the importer, as well as to the CFIA Saskatoon Laboratory - Seed Science and Technology Section (SSTS).
+The documentation is then forwarded back to the importer, as well as to the CFIA's seed Import Conformity Assessment (ICA) office.
 The ISC may also notify the local CFIA office of the import's destination.